Safety Alignment as Continual Learning: Mitigating the Alignment Tax via Orthogonal Gradient Projection: Introduction

-To bridge this gap, we introduce a unified optimization framework that addresses the root cause of the alignment tax: \emph{directional interference} between safety-driven updates and capability-preserving parameter subspaces.
-We propose \textbf{O}rthogonal \textbf{G}radient \textbf{P}rojection for \textbf{S}afety \textbf{A}lignment (\textbf{OGPSA}, Fig.~\ref{fig:projection}), a lightweight geometric procedure that utilizes an explicit constraint, rather than heuristic anchoring, to decouple safety acquisition from capability retention.
-OGPSA employs a small, representative subset of general data to identify a low-dimensional gradient subspace essential for stabilizing core competencies.
-During alignment (e.g., via SFT or DPO), the method projects safety gradients onto the orthogonal complement of this capability subspace.
-This effectively filters out update components that risk overwriting capability-critical directions.
-Consequently, OGPSA facilitates robust safety improvements without the need for massive data replay, heavy regularization, or costly re-training, and can be integrated into standard post-training pipelines in a plug-and-play manner.
-Extensive experiments across multiple benchmarks show that OGPSA significantly mitigates alignment tax (Fig.~\ref{fig:main_results}, Table~\ref{tab:main}).
-This leads to a more favorable safety--capability trade-off than standard baselines, yielding a distinctly superior Pareto frontier.
+To bridge this gap, we introduce a first-order constrained optimization view of safety post-training.
+We propose \textbf{O}rthogonal \textbf{G}radient \textbf{P}rojection for \textbf{S}afety \textbf{A}lignment (\textbf{OGPSA}, Fig.~\ref{fig:projection}), a lightweight geometric procedure that reduces directional interference between safety-driven updates and a reference subspace associated with general capabilities.
+OGPSA uses a small, representative subset of general data to estimate a low-rank gradient subspace.
+During alignment (e.g., via SFT or DPO), the method projects each safety gradient onto the orthogonal complement of this subspace.
+This operation removes the component of the safety update that would increase the selected reference losses to first order, while keeping the remaining component available for safety optimization.
+Empirically, OGPSA improves the observed safety--capability trade-off relative to standard baselines across multiple models, benchmarks, and alignment stages (Fig.~\ref{fig:main_results}, Table~\ref{tab:main}).

-Our main contributions are summarized as follows: \begin{itemize} \item We reframe safety alignment as a continual learning problem, characterizing the ``alignment tax'' as a form of catastrophic forgetting driven by the stability--plasticity dilemma where sequential, heterogeneous optimization erodes pre-trained capabilities. \item We propose OGPSA, a lightweight, plug-and-play gradient projection algorithm, projecting the safety gradient onto the orthogonal space of general capabilities thereby decoupling safety optimization from capability forgetting. \item We conduct extensive experiments across various model families and alignment strategies, demonstrating that OGPSA serves as a robust solution for mitigating the alignment tax, achieving a superior Pareto frontier between safety and general abilities compared to standard baselines. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item We formulate safety post-training as an objective-heterogeneous continual learning problem and identify gradient interference as a concrete, testable mechanism behind part of the alignment tax. \item We propose OGPSA, a plug-and-play gradient projection rule that updates along the orthogonal complement of a low-rank general-capability reference subspace, with a first-order feasible-descent characterization. \item We evaluate OGPSA across model families and alignment strategies, showing consistent improvements in the empirical safety--utility trade-off over standard baselines while reporting the limitations of the first-order approximation. \end{itemize}